Why Checklists Matter

 Scope creep is the number one killer of first games.
 You start with a simple platformer, then you want a crafting system, then a skill tree, then multiplayer, and suddenly you have been working for two years with nothing to show for it.
 A checklist draws a line in the sand.
 It says: this is what the game needs, and nothing more.

 There is something genuinely motivating about checking things off.
-When you are deep in the weeds fixing a collision bug at 1 AM, it helps to look at your list and see that you have already knocked out 60% of the work.
+When you're deep in the weeds fixing a collision bug at 1 AM, it helps to look at your list and see that you have already knocked out 60% of the work.
 Progress becomes visible instead of just a vague feeling.
 That momentum keeps you going when the excitement of a new project starts to wear off.

 A checklist also forces you to think about your game as a whole before you start building.
 It is easy to spend three weeks perfecting your character animation and then realize you never planned a menu screen or a save system.
-When everything is written down from the start, nothing gets forgotten until it is too late.
+When everything is written down from the start, nothing gets forgotten until it's too late.

 The 8 Categories Every Game Needs